murra133/EarthToRhino/README.md

 ## Licensing

 Distributed under the MIT license.
-See `License.md`for more information.
+See `LICENSE`for more information.

 ## Acknowledgements